remoteintech/remote-jobs/company-profiles/studysoup.md

 ## Company size

 0-20 full-time employees
-2,000+ student notetakers
+2,000+ student note-takers

 ## Remote status

 StudySoup has headquarters in San Francisco, but only two full-time employees work there regularly.
 The rest of us work from various parts of California, Utah, Oregon, and Toronto.
-On top of that, we have thousands of student-notetakers spread across campuses nationwide.
+On top of that, we have thousands of student note-takers spread across campuses nationwide.

 ## Region

-Both full-time employees and student notetakers are spread worldwide.
+Both full-time employees and student note-takers are spread worldwide.

 ## Company technologies